andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 ## Inline Links

 Inline links place the link directly in the line of text (hence the name).
-To insert an inline link, place the desired link text in brackets and the link URL in parentheses immediately following the brackets.
+To insert an inline link, place the desired link text in brackets and place the link URL in parentheses immediately following the brackets.
 For example:

 ```markdown
 [CommonMark](https://spec.commonmark.org/) is a widely accepted formal specification for Markdown.